 You Are Free to Explore

-As you two explore your sex lives together, you might enjoy the SexEtc.org website or books like Sex Made Easy, Great in Bed, Moregasm, or Becoming Orgasmic.
+As you two explore your sex lives together, you might enjoy the SexEtc.org website or books like Moregasm, Sex Made Easy, or Becoming Orgasmic.
 Your girlfriend may already be orgasmic for all I know, but I mention this book because it takes many women some time before they learn to experience orgasm with a partner.
 Not everyone knows this, so I just like to mention it to people who are relatively new to sex in case you two want to explore orgasm possibilities together (without pressure, please; pressure is the enemy of orgasm!).
 In sum, I wish you both the best as you begin your sexual journey together and I hope these resources are helpful to you both.